Psykotikism/Mutant_Tanks/README.md

 # Donate
 - [Donate to SourceMod](https://www.sourcemod.net/donate.php)

-Thank you very much! :)
+Thank you very much and have fun! :)